Matej Hradecky

-Matej Hradecky (Matej Hrádecký, born 17 April 1995) is a Finnish footballer who currently plays for Slovak club MFK Skalica in the Slovak Super Liga.
+Matej Hradecky (Matej Hrádecký, born 17 April 1995) is a Finnish footballer who plays for Veikkausliiga club TPS.

-Career
+Club career

+Early career

 At the start of his career, Hradecky played as a midfielder.
 On 16 February 2016, he signed a two-year contract with SJK.
 In February 2017, Hradecky was ruled out of the 2017 season through injury.
 He eventually missed the 2018 season too.

+Skalica

 On 15 January 2024, Hradecky signed for Skalica of the Slovak Super Liga.
+He debuted for Skalica in a 1–0 loss to FC DAC 1904 Dunajská Streda.
+2 months later, he scored his first goal for the green and whites in a 4–1 win over FC ViOn Zlaté Moravce.
+Hradecky scored the winning goal for Skalica in a 1–0 victory over league newcomers FC Košice, securing 3rd place in the relegation-play offs.

 Personal life

 Hradecky's brothers Lukáš and Tomáš are also professional footballers.
 They are of Slovak descent.
+Hradecky is of Slovak descent.